UCSD-ECE16/ece16-wi2020-daftcube/doc/Lab3.md

 >
 ## Challenge 2
 >
+> See challenge 3 for functioning demo of python reading from serial port.
+>
 > **Q. What happens if you don’t decode the incoming char?**
 >
 > Nothing.
 Because we use...